 What do the calculator terms mean?

-Use the definitions below to better understand the calculator and compare your personal loan options.
+Use the definitions below to better understand the mortgage comparison calculator and compare your home loan options.

-Should I refinance my personal loan for a new one?
+Should I refinance my mortgage for a new one?

 Refinancing depends on your unique situation.
 Generally, you might be able to benefit from refinancing if your credit score has improved, you’ve recently closed other loans in your name or you have a higher salary than when you first took out your loan.